Callie Jacobs, Superintendent (Director of School)

 She continues to seek research opportunities for the purpose of integrating her interests in science, education, and leadership.
-In doing so, Callie has obtained licensure as a school administrator and is continuing her graduate studies by pursuing a Doctorate in Educational Leadership at the University of St. Thomas.
+In doing so, Dr. Jacobs obtained licensure as a school administrator and received a Ph.D. in Educational Leadership at the University of St. Thomas.

 Monica Lonergan, Director of Special Education